Frequently Asked Questions

 For non-native English speakers: proficiency of TOEFL 90 or IELTS 7 is an admissions requirement.

 We currently offer the program three times a year, Spring, Summer and Fall.

 Fall 2021: The online course is self-paced with live instructors and begins July 5.
 Meetup will take place in September 14-24.
 Field Experiences run September 27-December 17.
 Closing Ceremony is December 21.

 Spring 2022: The online course is self-paced with live instructors and begins January 10.
 Meetup will take place in September March 3-10.
 Field Experiences run March 28 - June 17.
 Closing Ceremony is June 21.

 We offer payment plans to applicants with demonstrated financial need.

-At this time, there are no financial aid offerings.
-However, Experience Lab at Penn has partnered with Meritize to provide our fellows with financing options to fund their education.
+Also, Experience Lab at Penn has partnered with Meritize to provide our fellows with financing options to fund their education.

 Check your loan options in minutes without impacting your credit score at https://apply.meritize.com